jicking/JixWebApi/README.md

 ```
 Then use the template for new project using vs2022 or cli.
 ```
-dotnet new jixwebapi -n YourProjectName
+dotnet new JixWebApp -n YourProjectName
 ```

 ## Configurations